tyleretters/nor.the-rn.info/_posts/2024-01-04-building-an-interactive-discography.md

 - Zipped downloads in addition to individual tracks.
 - An audio player.
 - Routing/deep links.

+I look forward to enhancing the application and backfilling more music from my catalog in the days to come.

 Until then, [check it out!](https://discography.tyleretters.com)